RSDSanchez/KC_Node/README.md

 Rename .env.example to .env and setup the configuration

-To initialize the DB with 10 example articles:
+To initialize the DB with 10 example articles and a test user, run:

 ```shell